Now REVEALING: The #1 Hitting Drills Secret to STOP Lunging at the Ball: It's Not What You Think...

 My hitting drills world was rocked after I picked up Jaime Cevallos's book, Positional Hitting.
 Shortly after, this hitting knucklehead comes along, Chas Pippitt, and contacts me about some weird contraption called The Drive Developer.
 Little did I know, this would change the course of my baseball hitting world, and I know for a fact, his change is coming ;)

 I wished to have met this hitting "knucklehead" sooner for crying out loud, like in High School...maybe I wouldn't have gotten so burned out like I did, and could have had the pleasure of playing pro-ball, and God willing, maybe even the Big's.
-God had a plan for both Chas and I, this is where SwingSmarter.com and Chas's Baseball Hitting Rebellion Blog comes in.
+But God had an alternative plan for me as a teacher.

 Below, I'm going to present the BEST of what I've compiled recently from him and mashed up a bit myself what I think the most beneficial 5 baseball hitting drills any serious ballplayer MUST master in order to hit with more power and consistency at the plate.